rudolfsg/blog/posts/static site generator.md

 ## Making things fast(er)(?)

 First of all, a [good idea](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/) might be to self-host your fonts in a modern format like WOFF2 to avoid going to a third-party CDN.
-Pure minimalistics might enjoy subsetting [^font], otherwise checking out [fontshare](https://www.fontshare.com/) and using a variable font is a nice bet.
+Pure minimalistics might enjoy subsetting [^font], otherwise checking out [fontshare](https://www.fontshare.com/) and using a variable font is a good start.